dinalzein/CANINE-BERT-Experiments/README.md

 # BERT vs CANINE on NLP tasks

-__This repository aims at presenting CANINE fine-tuning experiments and compare it to BERT on some NLP tasks based on the paper cited in the [Citation](#citation) section.__
+__This repository aims at presenting CANINE fine-tuning experiments and compare it to BERT on some NLP tasks based on the papers cited in the [Citation](#citation) section.__

 Three Jupyter Notebooks are provided to reproduce the results that are presented in the [Results for SST-2](#Results-for-sst-2), [Results for SQuAD](#Results-for-SQuAD), and [Results for CoLA](#results-for-cola).
 They can be directly launched in Google Colab from here: